whhsu2/whhsu2.github.io/_posts/2021-04-10-Why-Use-Data-Warehouse.md

 ## Final Thoughts
 To conclude, OLTP is used by end-user/customer via web applications and OLAP is used by a business analyst for making decisions.
 Due to it's use cases, OLAP systems uses dimensional modeling, column-oriented storage and compression methods to optimize for performance.
 This is a short summary of why anyone should use data warehouses and how do Data warehouses optimize for OLAP analysis.
 If you want to understand more, I highly recommend reading *Designing Data-Intensive Applications*.

+*Thank you Jinnie and Ved for reading drafts of this.*

 ## Reference
 - [Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321)